Top 45+ Flutter Interview Questions And Answers

 Ans:

 The FutureBuilder widget in Flutter allows asynchronous data fetching from a Future and building UI elements based on its state.
 It displays different UI states (loading, error, data) based on the Future’s execution.
 It’s commonly used for handling asynchronous operations like fetching data from APIs.
+Additionally, it simplifies the process of showing different UI elements based on whether the data is still being fetched, has resulted in an error, or has successfully loaded.

 40. What is the function of Flutter’s AnimatedContainer widget?